 You should submit the following materials to the Graduate Admissions Director:

-To provide a common basis of approach, we require that all MA students complete four "foundation courses:" Biblical Foundations, Theological Foundations, Historical Foundations, and Teaching Vatican II.
+To provide a common basis of approach, we require that all MA students complete five "foundation courses:" Biblical Foundations, Theological Foundations, Historical Foundations, Foundations of Moral Theology, and Teaching Vatican II.

 You will also take eight elective courses.
 These are divided into two categories: those with a primarily theological emphasis and those focusing on the pastoral application of theology.
 To ensure a balanced education, you will be required to take at least two courses from each category.
 Elective courses can include classes such as Mary in the Modern World, Grace and Virtues, Fathers and Doctors of the Church, and Pastoral Perspectives on Marriage and the Family.